 NVCOG Revolving Loan Funds Program

-Most recently, NVCOG was awarded $800,000 in RLF Funding from the EPA (read press release) in 2020 to continue to offer low-interest loans and a portion of subgrants for RBP members.
+Most recently, NVCOG was awarded $3,00,000 in supplemental RLF Funding from the EPA in 2023 to continue to offer low-interest loans and a portion of subgrants for RBP members.
 RLF funding can be used for any eligible environmental cleanup costs on an approved site.

 There are 2 types of funds offered through NVCOG’s RLF Program: